amplication/docs/docs/how-to/import-prisma-schema.md

 ![Upload Prisma Schema](./assets/upload-prisma-schema.png)

+### Step 3.5 Optional AI-Driven Service Redesign

+After uploading your `schema.prisma` file, you can utilize Amplication's new Intelligent AI Helper to break down the entities from your schema into microservices.

+The AI Helper analyzes your uploaded schema and suggests an optimal microservice architecture.
+This process involves recommendations for efficient entity distribution and service structure optimization, all while maintaining your privacy and the integrity of your data models.

+To learn more visit Break the Monolith's [documentation page](/break-the-monolith).

 ### Step 4: Check the conversion logs

 After uploading the file, you'll see a log of what's happening while Amplication is [converting your prisma schema](/getting-started/how-prisma-schema-is-converted-into-entities) into its internal structure.